ketvok/Draw/README.md

   - Fill - fill an area with color
   - Color Picker - pick a color from any part of the canvas to be used with other tools

-- Canvas resizing via drag handle at the bottom-right corner
+- Canvas resizing via drag handle or dialog

 - Print support with scaling to printable area while maintaining aspect ratio